slang-i18n/slang/slang/README.md

 ### ➤ String Interpolation

 Translations often have a dynamic parameter.

-There are multiple ways to define them.
+By default, this library uses the Dart string interpolation syntax `$name`.

+Update `string_interpolation` to change the syntax.

 ```yaml
 # Config